TEDxAuckland/tedx-auckland-site/src/_posts/2018-12-17-the-social-media-of-tedxauckland-2018.md

 A number of the talks confronted very real and prevalent issues in Aotearoa and around the world.
 It was obvious that for some, sharing their thoughts and feelings with a group after each speaker session provided comfort, support, and connection.

-> ### Social media is a great tool to use for engaging audiences who were both there and not.

-However, I also hope it serves as a vehicle to entice people to come and experience it in person as it was truly a memorable event that should not only be experienced via a screen.
+Social media is a great tool to use for engaging audiences who were both there and not*.* However, I also hope it serves as a vehicle to entice people to come and experience it in person as it was truly a memorable event that should not only be experienced via a screen.

 Managing the social media has taught me how influential this platform can be.
 To use it responsively is key, as we continuously strive to release content that is unique, honest, and stimulating.
 I look forward to being part of the team going forward, and growing TEDxAkl’s voice on social media.